pdp10/sbpipe/docs/getting_started/using_sbpipe.rst

     # The name of the report variables
     report_variables: ['IR_beta_pY1146']

-which contain the names of the variables exported by the simulator.
+which contains the names of the variables exported by the simulator.
 For the parameter estimation pipeline, ``report_variables`` will contain the names of the estimated parameters.